 pid=10791) and also the thread ID (

 tid=1026).
-If the debugger is launched, one of the initial steps in the debugger might be to select the thread and obtain its stack trace.
+If the debugger is launched, one of the initial steps in the debugger might be to select the thread and get its stack trace.

-As the process is waiting for a response it is possible to use other tools to obtain a crash dump or query the state of the process.
-On Oracle Solaris operating system, for example, a core dump can be obtained using the
+When the process is waiting for a response, it is possible to use other tools to get a crash dump or query the state of the process.
+On the Oracle Solaris operating system, for example, a core dump can be obtained using the

 windbg programs.
 The